limzykenneth/PyWhatsapp/README.md

 ## Objective:
 Pywhatsapp is used to Automate Whatsapp through Whatsapp web.
 We can add number of contacts whom we want to send messages or Media attachments ( like Video or Images).
-Selenium, Autoit and Schedule have been used one from Automation and other for Scheduling messages.
+Selenium, Autoit, AppleScript and Schedule is used for automation and scheduling messages.

 ---